Implementing a Custom Checkout Step

 Then, follow these steps:

-4. Verify that the example checkout step was added.
-Open your browser to https://localhost:8080 and navigate to a catalog on any Liferay Commerce site.
+and navigate to a catalog on any Liferay Commerce site.
 Add an item to the cart, view the cart, and then click “Checkout”.
-The new “N8N6 Commerce Checkout Step” will be present in the list of checkout steps.
+The new “N8N6 Commerce Checkout Step” appears in the list of checkout steps.

 Next, let’s dive deeper to learn more.